alirezadizaji/T-GRAB/README.md

-# T-GRAB: A Synthetic Reasoning Benchmark for Learning On Temporal Graphs
+# T-GRAB ☕ : A Synthetic Reasoning Benchmark for Learning On Temporal Graphs